anima-libera/spine-lang/README.md

 ## Notes

 - There is rudimentary Sublime Text syntax support, see the `Spine.sublime-syntax` file (put it in some Sublime Text folder somewhere to use (or put a symlink instead to keep it automatically updated when git pulling (but note that the simlink trick seem to require closing+reopening Sublime Text to apply any change to the syntax file))).
+- There is two stacks: the data stack and the call stack.
+The data stack is the one used by the instructions ot push and pop data to and from.
+The call stack is used by function calling and returning, as well as some other instructions (like the `w` loop).